 TourMin: Our objective is to keep TIA open 24/7

-May 22, 2018-The opening hours of Tribhuvan International Airport (TIA) are now 6 am to 3 am the next day.
+The opening hours of Tribhuvan International Airport (TIA) are now 6 am to 3 am the next day.
 Tourism Minister Rabindra Adhikari inaugurated the new 21-hour schedule on Monday that is expected to reduce congestion at the country’s sole international aerial gateway to some extent.

 Severe congestion has plagued the airport which has been operating for 18 hours 30 minutes in three shifts daily for decades.
 “This is a trial.
 Our objective is to keep the international airport open 24/7 in the near future,” Adhikari said.